AccessFayetteville provides numerous ways to stay informed about your local government.

 A division of the Development Services Department, the City Planning Division is responsible for managing growth and development within the City of Fayetteville and the Planning Area surrounding the corporate City Limits to achieve a higher quality of life for our citizens.

-* Our online applications have moved to the Development Services Department!
+*Our applications are on the Development Services Department web page.
 Click here for Planning applications.

 Long Range Planning

 City Planning staff is responsible for long range planning in Fayetteville, including changes to the City's zoning code, drafting new ordinances that work toward achieving the goals of City Plan 2030, and coordinating with the citizens and stakeholders of Fayetteville.
 Current zoning and development code changes are announced on the Development Services page.

 Established as a City Plan 2030 benchmark, City staff is charged with the responsibility of completing long-range neighborhood plans that utilize mixed-use and pedestrian-friendly concepts, as well as form-based codes, that guide future development sensitive to the needs of each neighborhood.
 To date, the City Council has adopted the following neighborhood master plans:

 An overlay district is a special district or zone that requires additional regulation of construction and development projects.
 Fayetteville currently has four (4) overlay districts: